BOCHK Science and Technology Innovation Prize FAQs

 F-3 What level of detail should the nomination form contain?

 You can access the nomination form on our online portal.
-We strongly recommend that you review the nomination form before starting to prepare your nomination materials.
-Please note that a few questions have a word count limit or upload document limit.
+We strongly recommend you do that before starting to prepare your nomination materials.
+Please note that some answer boxes have a word limit or file upload limit.
 Nonetheless, we shall emphasize that the nomination’s most critical components are the significance of the nominated technologies/innovations and their impact.

 F-5 Who can provide the reference letters?
 Do the referees have to be scientists?